tidal stream image

 One way to overcome this problem is to decrease the cross-section of the opening, forcing the water to flow through a smaller opening which significantly increases the tidal current velocity through the turbines.

-One advantage of a tidal fence is that all the electrical generators, machinery and cabling can be kept high and dry above the water line where they can be easily accessed for maintenance and repair.
+Another clear advantage of a tidal fence is that all the electrical generators, machinery and cabling can be kept high and dry above the water line where they can be easily accessed for maintenance and repair.

-Also, unlike a tidal barrage scheme which requires a closed estuary or basin, a tidal fence can be used in open tidal channels between the mainland and a nearby island, or between two islands with sufficient tidal stream.
-They are also able to generate electricity as individual modules connected together, rather than just one complete installation as in the case of tidal barrage schemes.
+Also, unlike a tidal barrage scheme that fully span an estuary requiring a closed estuary or basin, a tidal fence can be used in open tidal channels between the mainland and a nearby island, or between two islands with sufficient tidal stream.

 A Tidal Fence has much less impact on the environment than other forms of oceanic tidal generation, as they do not require flooding of a basin and are significantly cheaper to install using less concrete and steel.
 But tidal fences are not free from all environmental or social concerns, as a caisson structure is still required.